 Longer answer: Lead generation and nurturing are nearly tied as priorities for marketing automation, at least according to recent research from Ascend2 and Dun & Bradstreet.
 Their report, “Optimize Your Marketing Automation: Mastering Marketing Automation with a Quality Data Foundation,” has lead nurturing just edging out lead generation as the most important goal of a marketing automation strategy.

 You can borrow most of the ideas from this blog post for either lead generation or lead nurturing.
 But, for the most part, we’re going to focus on lead nurturing here.
-I tend to think that marketing automation is really more suited to lead nurturing, simply because the word “automation” implies a process.
+Marketing automation is really more suited to lead nurturing, simply because the word “automation” implies a process.
 Lead nurturing is more of a process.
-I think of lead generation as that first touch – the first step of lead nurturing, if you will.

 One thing’s for sure with all this, though: You don’t have to limit yourself to email.
 There are many different channels to use for marketing automation.
 Each one has strengths and weaknesses.
 But if you’re ready to move to the next phase of evolution with your marketing automation program, it may be time to expand into other channels.